petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

 ![Configure the endpoint using the GET method and a Collection as the Retrieve Type.](./api-builder/images/03.png)

-If you selected Single Element as your Retrieve Type,
+{bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+` If you selected Single Element as your Retrieve Type,

 1. Select the *Path Parameter Property*.
 This is the object field that is mapped to the provided parameter in the endpoint's path.
 It can be a system or custom field (e.g. `id` and `externalReferenceCode` are system fields and `employeeId` is a custom field.).